SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 :newTerm:`Classes` in Swift are composed of many of the same pieces as structures.
-..
-XXX adjust wording -- same pieces...?  same functionality...?
 They can have properties, methods, subscripts, initializers, and so on.
 Just like with structures,
 you use dot syntax to access properties and methods of class instances.

+..
+XXX adjust wording above -- same pieces...?  same functionality...?

 While classes are similar to structures in composition, classes have different underlying behavior: